TWM-Sebastian-S/Customer-market-basket-analysis/README.md

 ## Model Performance

 Apriori was significantly more computationally expensive with smal thresholds, but as the threshold increase, it lower it's performing time.
-On the other hand, FPgrowth was faster at the beginning was the decrease rate when decreasing the threshold, was smaller than Aprior.
+On the other hand, FPgrowth was faster at the beginning was the decrease rate when decreasing the threshold, was smaller than Apriori.

 ![Models Performance](https://github.com/TWM-Sebastian-S/Customer-market-basket-analysis/blob/main/Models%20performance.JPG "Models Performance")